GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 * A simple "fork and join" syntax for invoking concurrent functions

 In Manifest V2 extension developers could use libraries to "promisify" Chrome's extensions APIs.
-With the introduction of Manifest V3 many of Chrome's extensions APIs can now return promises.
+With the introduction of Manifest V3 many of Chrome's extensions APIs now return promises.
 The Chrome team is also progressively adding promise support to additional APIs.

 {% Aside 'gotchas' %}